asadkhalid-softdev/cryptotrendy/README.md

 3.  **Configure:**
     *   Copy `.env.example` to `.env`.
     *   Fill in your API keys (`OPENAI_API_KEY`, `TELEGRAM_BOT_TOKEN`, `TELEGRAM_CHAT_ID`, optional `REDDIT_*`, optional `KUCOIN_*`) and adjust settings as needed in the `.env` file.
+    *   (Optional) Set `CURRENT_ASSET_SHEET_ID` to enable custom assets overbought alerts from a Google Sheet.

 4.  **Run:**
     ```bash
     python run.py
     ```
+    This executes the main breakout analysis and, if `CURRENT_ASSET_SHEET_ID` is configured, also runs the existing assets overbought alerts via Google Sheets.

 5.  **Check Outputs:**
     *   `cryptos.xlsx` file in the root directory.